kenhkan/ng-musical-brunch/README.md

 ### App settings

-ng-musical-brunch reads your environment variables to fill some the blanks:
+Open up `app/404.jade` and update the following to your app's settings:

-* APP_NAME: the name of the app that will be passed to AngularJS
+* APP_NAME: the name of the app that will be passed to AngularJS.
+You should also set this as an environment variable
 * TWITTER_HANDLE: ditto
 * CREATOR_HANDLE: the creator's Twitter handle
 * CARD_SUMMARY: a summary for Twitter card